How well do face masks protect against coronavirus?

 How do the different types of masks work?

-- Place your mask over your mouth and nose.
+- Place your mask over your mouth and nose and chin.

-- Tie it behind your head or use ear loops and make sure it's snug.
+- Tie it behind your head or use ear loops.
+Make sure it's snug.

 - Don't touch your mask while wearing it.